usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/record_building.rst

 .. _session-contents:

     session_identifier : :py:class:`str`
-        The UUIDv4 identifier for an individual session on an instrument instrument : :py:class:`~nexusLIMS.instruments.Instrument`
+        An identifier for an individual session on an instrument.
+This is a UUIDv4 for any Sharepoint Calendar events, but will be a resolvable URL for any NEMO-based events
+    instrument : :py:class:`~nexusLIMS.instruments.Instrument`
         An object representing the instrument associated with this session dt_from : :py:class:`~datetime.datetime`